 "I was fortunate to have been able to travel extensively in France," Brander explained.
 "I came in close contact with all the classic growing areas, Bordeaux, Burgundy and the Rhône.
 Being a semi-native of Santa Barbara, I knew the surrounding area quite well.
 When I did my research on the terrain, I felt that Los Olivos and its natural warm spots was most suited to the Bordeaux varietals."

 The first vines were planted in 1975 as the Brander Vineyard, making the spot one of the oldest vineyards in the region.
 During this period, Brander was also experimenting with making some homemade wines and beers in order to satisfy his natural passion as a chemist.
 Needless to say, his first wines received a number of promising comments from friends and neighbors who were asked to taste the finished products.

 When his wines finally reached the general public, Brander took the unexpected step of making lowly Sauvignon Blanc his major grape of prominence.
 When his wines began collecting gold medals and garnering national and even international notice, many wine insiders finally took notice of the Santa Ynez wine pioneer.

-Through the Brander Vineyard, Fred Brander has produced award-winning sauvignon blancs for the past 31 consecutive years, a record unparalled in the California wine industry for the varietal.
+Through the Brander Vineyard, Fred Brander has produced award-winning Sauvignon Blancs for the past 31 consecutive years, a record unparalleled in the California wine industry for the varietal.
 He is primarily responsible for the varietal's rise to popularity, certainly in his own region and arguably in the whole of California.